 What Is A Bay Window?

 A bay window is a window that projects outward from the main walls of your home.
 This projection creates what is known as a bay – think of it as an extra place to sit or place plants so they get ample light.
 From the outside of the home, a bay window appears to protrude outwards and hover above the ground due to the way it is fastened into the exterior wall.
-Bay windows are usually square or polygonal, and are an excellent way to add a luxurious look to any home
+Bay windows in Edmonton are usually square or polygonal, and are an excellent way to add a luxurious look to any home

 What Is A Bow Window?